About Bill Reid

 Bill Reid was born to a Haida mother and an American father of Scottish and German roots.
 While working as a broadcaster with the CBC in Toronto in the early 1950s, he studied jewelry-making at Ryerson Polytechnical Institute, and later studied classic European jewelry-making at the London School of Design.
 He combined European jewelry techniques with the Haida art tradition.
-His passion for Haida art was kindled by a visit to Haida Gwaii in 1954 where he saw a pair of bracelets masterfully engraved by the great carver and his great-uncle, Charles Edenshaw, after which, to use his own words, “the world was not the same.”
+His passion for Haida art was kindled by a visit to Haida Gwaii in 1954 where he saw a pair of bracelets masterfully engraved by the great carver and his great-great-uncle, Charles Edenshaw, after which, to use his own words, “the world was not the same.”

 For the next fifty years Reid embraced many art forms.
 He gradually explored his rich Haida cultural heritage, studying early ethnographic publications, museum collections, and surviving examples of strong works from Haida Gwaii, always trying to understand the logic behind the form.

 Inspired by the deeply carved messages of the totems and the lush beauty of the Queen Charlottes, Reid would go on to create many powerful sculptural masterpieces.
 “The Raven and the First Men,” a native version of the birth of mankind, and “The Spirit of Haida Gwaii,” showcased at the Canadian Embassy in Washington, brought international acclaim.
 But his crowning achievement was “Lootaas” (“Wave Eater”) -- a 15-metre war canoe carved from a single cedar log.